 Hide individual menu items

-In the Menu Visibility tab, in the details of an authorization role, it is possible to define which menu items should be visible for users in the role in the main menu and which will be hidden.
+In the menu items visibility tab of the permission role details, it is possible to define which menu items should be visible for users in their role in the main menu and which will be hidden.

-This way, you'll be able to hide whole areas, e.g. if a certain group of users doesn't need to see the time tracking area, and these menu items would only disturb them.
+This way, you will be able to hide whole areas, e.g. if a certain group of users does not need to see the time tracking area, and these menu items would only disturb them.

 Just click on the eye icon to enable or disable the menu items for that role.